-d) Less than Significant.
+- d) Less than Significant.
 Expansive (or shrink-swell) behavior is attributable to the water-holding capacity of clay minerals and can adversely affect the structural integrity of facilities.
 In general, compliance with Building Code requirements would minimize potential impacts to project facilities.
-The surface soils are sand with varying amounts of silt, gravel, cobbles, and boulders, and are typically medium dense to very dense.
-These soils are determined in the Geotechnical Investigation to be non-expansive.
-Prior to placing any fills or constructing any overlying improvements, exposed soils would be scarified and compacted according to Geotechnical Investigation specifications.

-The lack of housing or permanent employees on the site ensures that risks to human safety would be minimal.
-Therefore, impacts would be less than significant and no further analysis is warranted.

-e) No Impact.
+Site soils are determined by the Geotechnical Investigation to be typically medium dense to very dense, are deemed to be non-expansive.
+Prior to placing any fills or constructing any overlying improvements, loose surface soils would be scarified and compacted according to Geotechnical Investigation specifications. - The lack of housing or permanent employees on the site ensures that risks to human safety would be minimal.
+Therefore, impacts would be less than significant and no further analysis is warranted. - e) No Impact.
 The project does not propose to use septic tanks or alternative wastewater disposal systems; therefore, no impacts are would occur.
 No further analysis is warranted.